 Mauldin is a medium-sized city located in the state of South Carolina.
-With a population of 25,135 people and five constituent neighborhoods, Mauldin is the 18th largest community in South Carolina.
+With a population of 24,724 people and four constituent neighborhoods, Mauldin is the 19th largest community in South Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mauldin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Mauldin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mauldin who work in office and administrative support (14.46%), sales jobs (13.42%), and management occupations (9.15%).
+Overall, Mauldin is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mauldin who work in office and administrative support (11.65%), business and financial occupations (10.22%), and sales jobs (9.68%).

 Also of interest is that Mauldin has more people living here who work in computers and math than 95% of the places in the US.

 Mauldin is an extremely ethnically-diverse city.
 The people who call Mauldin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mauldin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mauldin include German, Irish, Scottish, and French .
+Important ancestries of people in Mauldin include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Mauldin is English.
 Other important languages spoken here include Spanish and Vietnamese.